John Peter Smith Hospital

-John Peter Smith Hospital (also known as JPS Hospital) is a Level 1 Trauma Center, 573-bed county hospital located in Fort Worth, Texas that provides inpatient, outpatient and behavioral healthcare.
+John Peter Smith Hospital (also known as JPS Hospital) is a Level 1 Trauma Center, 573-bed public hospital located in Fort Worth, Texas that provides inpatient, outpatient, and behavioral healthcare.

 About

 John Peter Smith Hospital is part of the tax-supported JPS Health Network of the Tarrant County Hospital District.

-The hospital has an Emergency Department, Trauma Services Department, Urgent Care Center and is home to the county's only Psychiatric Emergency Center.
+The hospital has an Emergency Department, Trauma Services Department, Urgent Care Center and is home to Tarrant County's only Psychiatric Emergency Center.

 Established in 1906, the hospital is named for John Peter Smith, a former mayor of Fort Worth.
 Smith is considered by many to be "the Father of Fort Worth."
-He was instrumental in changing the county seat to Fort Worth.
+He was instrumental in changing the Tarrant county seat to Fort Worth.
 Smith served six terms as mayor and donated many acres of land for public works projects such as cemeteries, parks, and the county hospital which bears his name.

-The hospital is the only Level I Trauma Center in Tarrant County.
+The hospital is the first of two Level I Trauma Centers in Tarrant County.

-The facilities at 1500 Main Street on Fort Worth's Near Southside, include a Patient Care Pavilion – a five-story acute care facility - an outpatient care center and a dedicated facility for psychiatric services.
+The facilities at 1500 Main Street on Fort Worth's Near Southside, include a Patient Care Pavilion (a five-story acute care facility), an outpatient care center, and a dedicated facility for psychiatric services.

-In August of 1981 a flood caused power to go out in JPS hospital.
+In August 1981 a flood caused power to go out in JPS hospital.
 A psychiatric patient at JPS helped direct emergency operations.
-"Michael" as he was called put on scrubs and acted as a supervisor for hours before officials found out who he was and brought him back to his room.
+"Michael," as he was called, put on scrubs and acted as a supervisor for hours before officials found out who he was and brought him back to his room.
 “He had everyone thinking he was in charge and he did a great job,” said a spokesman at JPS hospital relations.
 “He told a lot of people where supplies were throughout the hospital and arranged for a shipment of ice and performed in a superb fashion overall.”